-This Island province is home to Sun City, a popular resort which boasts of many hotels, parks, and casinos as well.
+This Island province is home to Sun City, a popular resort that boasts of many hotels, parks, and casinos as well.

 The capital of North West is Mahikeng but the largest city in the province is a place known as Klerksdorp.

 In this province, there are a large number of mountains and forests for those with a thirst for adventure and exploration.

 North-West University is located in this province.

 With an impressive GDP of about R177,075 million and a population of around 3,200,900 people, this is definitely the sixth wealthiest province in SA.

 The free state covers an area that stretches in the direction of the Maluti mountains which share borders with the landlocked nation of Lesotho.